agilecrm/rest-api/README.md

 - Status 401: Unauthorised.
 When the user name and password fields are wrong.
 - Status 400: If the input is in wrong format

-##Add Note to a Contact using Email-ID:
+##3.2 Add Note to a Contact using Email-ID:
 ###dev/api/contacts/email/note/add
 Method: POST